3xBJ/codes/_drafts/app-xaml-one-file-to-rule-them-all.md

 ---
 ### Intro

-**App.xaml** is your application main file and is automatically created by visual studio.
+**App.xaml** is your application main file and is automatically created.
 It define what your app will do when starded, suspended, onbackground, etc.

 When created, the file look something like this